eldraco/Salamandra/README.md

 # Salamandra Spy Microphone Detection Tool

 Salamandra is a tool to detect and __locate__ spy microphones in closed environments.
 It find microphones based on the strength of the signal sent by the microphone and the amount of noise and overlapped frequencies.
-Based on the generated noise it can estimate how close or far away you are from the mic.
+Based on the generated noise it can estimate how close or far away you are from the microphone.

 # Installation

 ## USB SDR Device
-To use salamandra you nee to have a SDR (Software Define Radio) device.
+To use Salamandra you nee to have a SDR (Software Define Radio) device.
 It can be any from the cheap USB devices, such as [this](http://www.dx.com/p/rtl2832u-r820t-mini-dvb-t-dab-fm-usb-digital-tv-dongle-black-170541).

 ## rtl_power software